ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : minSendRate / minRecvRate / maxSendRate / maxRecvRate

 Type:
-: Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`)
+: Numeric or `Unlimited` / Numeric or  `Unlimited` / Numeric or `Unlimited` / Numeric or `Unlimited`

 Default:
-: Unlimited / Unlimited / Unlimited / Unlimited
+: `Unlimited` / `Unlimited` / `Unlimited` / `Unlimited`

-This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem it will be useful.
+Integer values of this property specify an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem it will be useful.
 These are specified in bits per second.
-The special value `Unlimited` indicates that no bound is specified.
+The enumerated value `Unlimited` indicates that no bound is specified.

 ### Group Connection Limit